DoggyArm/arucoCubeGen/README.md

 ---

 ### Final Principle
-> **Design for layer continuity, not just static geometry.**
+> **Design for layer continuity, not static geometry.**

 Every successful feature in this model:
 - either grows gradually layer-to-layer
 - or is fully supported by the layer below

-This single principle eliminated all “floating cantilever” failures.
+This principle eliminated all “floating cantilever” failures.

 ---